geogory-tib/go-less/README.md

 HOW TO COMPILE:

 "$: go build goless"
+HOW TO INSTALL:
+"$: chmod +x install.sh"
+"$: ./install.sh"
+Program will be built and copied to /usr/bin
 HOW TO USE:
 Either execute the program with a file as the arguments or pipe input to it